Six Time Management Tips for Project Managers

 Create the Plan

 What does this have to do with time management I hear you ask?
-Well, if everyone knows what they are doing and have a plan with regular milestones to focus on, you as project manager will spend a lot less time dealing with issues brought about through a lack of clarity.
+Well, if everyone knows what they are doing and have a plan with regular milestones to focus on, you as project manager will spend a lot less time dealing with issues brought about by a lack of clarity.

 Remember the 80/20 Rule